 Join us on Facebook, Twitter and LinkedIn to get the latest on new classes and special events, learn tips and tricks from our lean six sigma and textile experts, and network with other textile and lss professionals.

+How to Identify Fibers and Fabric will explore textile topics that are of importance to anyone involved in developing fabric specifications and conducting laboratory analysis of fiber and fabric.
+This course benefits textile laboratory personnel as well as those dealing with customs regulations and crime scene investigations.
 In this course you'll learn about fiber properties, fabric identification and introductory microscopy techniques, fabric construction analysis and color measurement including properties of various classes of dyes.

 Continuing education is key to staying competitive and enjoying long-term economic success in today’s fast-paced, ever-changing marketplace.
 The Zeis Textile Extension Education for Economic Development Center is dedicated to promoting economic success in North Carolina and the nation by being a leading provider of professional education.